Xripdevexion/United-States/README.md

-❗️you can create a capbypass account and buy an api key from [here](https://capbypass.com/signup?inviteCode=1hneCOA)
+❗️you can create a capbypass account and get a free key from [here](https://capbypass.com/signup?inviteCode=1hneCOA)